Muokkaa

 If added LSA protection is enabled, you can't debug a custom LSA plug-in.
 You can't attach a debugger to LSASS when it's a protected process.
 In general, there's no supported way to debug a running protected process.

-Audit for LSA plug-ins and drivers that won't load as a protected process
+Audit for LSA plug-ins and drivers that don't load as a protected process

 Important

 Audit events aren't generated if Smart App Control is enabled on a device.
-To check or change the enablement state of Smart App Control, open the Windows Security Application and go to the App & browser control page.
-Select Smart App Control settings to check the enablement state, and change the configuration to Off if you're trying to audit added LSA protection.
+To check or change the status of Smart App Control, open the Windows Security application and go to the App & browser control page.
+Select Smart App Control settings to check whether Smart App Control is enabled.
+If you want to audit added LSA protection, change the configuration to Off.

 Note